Sexual Misconduct and Discrimination

 6.1.
 University Reporting

 6.1.1.
-EOA documents any reports made to it that involve potential sexual misconduct or discrimination.
-Individuals are encouraged to promptly report concerns to EOA or to otherwise document any incidents involving conduct that may constitute unlawful discrimination.
-To notify the university and initiate an EOA investigation or resolution process regarding any prohibited conduct as defined by this policy, contact:
+EOA documents any reports made to it that involve potential sex discrimination, sexual misconduct, or retaliation.
+While there is no time limitation on providing a report to EOA, prompt reporting will better enable EOA to respond to the concern, determine the relevant issues, and provide an appropriate response and/or action.
+Individuals are encouraged to promptly report concerns to EOA or to otherwise document any incidents involving conduct that may constitute unlawful discrimination, discriminatory harassment, or retaliation.
+To notify the university and initiate an investigation or resolution process regarding any prohibited conduct as defined by this policy, contact:

 Office of Equal Opportunity and Access